Seahawks take OL Ethan Pocic of LSU in second round

 He played mostly center for LSU, starting 27 games there for the Tigers, but also started one game at right tackle for LSU last season and nine at right guard in 2014 and there has been some thought he could be a better right tackle in the NFL.
 Pocic was identified as a tackle when his selection was announced in Philadelphia by former Seahawk Jacob Green.

 Pocic has drawn some comparisons to current Seattle center Justin Britt, who stands 6-6, 315.
+Pocic, in fact, said in a telephone interview with Seattle media following his selection that he often compared himself to Britt.

 Most Read Stories